clearmatics/ion/README.md

 is a gaurantee that a provable history won't change.
-For example it isn't even necessary for the whole blockchain to be stored if you can trust that any money you receive is backed by a redeemable asset upon proof of your interest in it - like the note in your hand, as long as at the point of exchange the recipient can be assured of it meeting whatever their preferences are for storage of value.
+For example it isn't even necessary for the whole blockchain to be stored if you can trust that any money you receive is backed by a redeemable asset upon proof of your interest in it - like the note in your hand, as long as at the point of exchange the recipient can be assured of it being easily exchangeable into whatever their preferences are for storage of value is on the terms they would prefer...

 A good rule of thumb would be: never depend on any single entity which could cause the entire system to fail, but without the implications of the SkyNet or HAL scenarios etc.